TanStack/query/README.md

 <details>
 <summary>Inspiration & Hat-Tipping</summary>
 <br />
-A big thanks to both [Draqula](https://github.com/vadimdemedes/draqula) for inspiring a lot of React Query's original API and documentation and also [Zeit's SWR](https://github.com/zeit/swr) and its creators for inspiring even further customizations and examples.
+A big thanks to both [Draqula](https://github.com/vadimdemedes/draqula) for inspiring a lot of React Query's original API and documentation and also [Vercel's SWR](https://github.com/zeit/swr) and its creators for inspiring even further customizations and examples.
 You all rock!

 </details>

 <details>
-<summary>How is this different from Zeit's SWR?</summary>
+<summary>How is this different from Vercel's SWR?</summary>
 <br />

-[Zeit's SWR](https://github.com/zeit/swr) is a great library, and is very similar in spirit and implementation to React Query with a few notable differences:
+[Vercel's SWR](https://github.com/vercel/swr) is a great library, and is very similar in spirit and implementation to React Query with a few notable differences:

 - Automatic Cache Garbage Collection - React Query handles automatic cache purging for inactive queries and garbage collection.
 This can mean a much smaller memory footprint for apps that consume a lot of data or data that is changing often in a single session
 - `useMutation` - A dedicated hook for handling generic lifecycles around triggering mutations and handling their side-effects in applications.
 SWR does not ship with anything similar, and you may find yourself reimplementing most if not all of `useMutation`'s functionality in user-land.
 With this hook, you can extend the lifecycle of your mutations to reliably handle successful refetching strategies, failure rollbacks and error handling.